fjorquerauribe/multitarget-tracking/README.md

 ## License

-This project is licensed under the Apache 2 license - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the Apache 2 license - see the [LICENSE.txt](LICENSE.txt) file for details.